syncfusion-content/asp.netwebforms-docs/aspnet/PercentTextbox/Behavior-Settings.md

-The output for PercentageTextbox with EnablePersistencebefore page load and after page load is as follows.
+The output for PercentageTextbox with EnablePersistence before page load and after page load is as follows.

 ![](Behavior-Settings_images/Behavior-Settings_img2.png)